 - Reliable security: since the entire server is dedicated to one user, there is greater security and privacy of data

 - Higher cost: due to their exclusive access and additional resources, dedicated types of hosting can be more expensive.

 - Technical knowledge required: setting up a server can require some technical knowledge.

 Reseller Hosting (Bonus)

-If you’re planning on starting an online business, reseller hosting may be the perfect option.
+If you plan on starting an online business, reseller hosting may be the perfect option.

-This option is more affordable than getting your own dedicated server, and you get full admin access so you can customize the hosting experience to suit your needs.
+This option is more affordable than getting your own dedicated server, and you get full admin access to customize the hosting experience to suit your needs.